The landing obligation is a ban on discarding unwanted catches at sea. First implemented in 2013 it is now fully in force across the EU.

 The landing obligation is being implemented in phases as defined in Article 15 of the reformed Common Fisheries Policy (EU 1380/2013).

 Through the ambitious Common Fisheries Policy reform process, concluded in 2013, the EU decided to ban discarding of all harvested species.
 A number of existing laws needed amending to bring them in line with the landing obligation.
 This was accomplished through the Omnibus Regulation (2015/812) passed in 2015.
 Additional refinement of regulations is ongoing.

-From January 2015, the Baltic fisheries targeting salmon, cod, sprat, and herring, and other EU-wide fisheries targeting certain pelagic stocks are the first obliged to land all catch under this new law.
-Additional non-target species will be included in the Baltic by 2017.
-Other regions and fisheries come under the landing obligation stepwise.
-From 2016 the landing obligation includes targeted species of certain fleet sectors in the North Sea, North Western Waters and South Western Waters, and from 2017 stocks in the Mediterranean, Black Sea and other non-EU waters lacking third country jurisdiction for EU vessels.
-The landing obligation should be fully in force across the EU by 2019.
+From January 2015, the Baltic fisheries targeting salmon, cod, sprat, and herring, and other EU-wide fisheries targeting certain pelagic stocks are obliged to land all catch under this new law.
+The landing obligation is fully in force across the EU from 2019.

 However, there is a lack of compliance with the landing obligation.
 We know from several sources* that in 2017 the fishing pattern in the Baltic had still not changed at all, and that discarding continued.
 For example, the European Fisheries Control Agency (EFCA) identified the demersal trawls operating in the western Baltic cod fishery as the highest discard risk group in the region.